 You can likely bring a wrongful death lawsuit against an impaired driver who causes a fatal wreck.
 Even if the state is unable to convict them of an impaired driving charge, you may still be able to successfully bring a civil action against them for the impact their decision has had on your life.

 Dangerous driving practices, like racing, also generate liability

-The more egregious and dangerous the behavior of the other driver, be more straightforward it will be for you to prove their actions were the direct cause of the loss of your loved one.
-Reviewing the police report related to the crash, as well as statements from witnesses and even traffic or security cameras nearby can help you determine if the documentation support allegations of reckless driving or unsafe behavior.
+The more egregious and dangerous the behavior of the other driver, the more straightforward it will be for you to prove their actions were the direct cause of the loss of your loved one.
+Reviewing the police report related to the crash, as well as statements from witnesses and even traffic or security cameras nearby can help you determine if the documentation supports allegations of reckless driving or unsafe behavior.